 Iridium is the numerical foundation of Math.NET, aiming to provide commonly used mathematical elements for scientific numerical computations.
 It offers the infrastructure for basic numerics, linear algebra, random generators and distributions, integral transformations, etc. Iridium is self-contained, it does not depend on external libraries like Intel MKL, BLAS or LAPACK.

-Math.NET Iridium is part of the Math.NET project.
+Math.NET Iridium is part of the Math.NET initiative.
 Available for free under the LGPL License.

 Math.NET Iiridium has been merged with dnAnalytics into Math.NET Numerics, replacing both.
 Iridium is therefore discontinued.